APMMDEVS/AuroraCore/docs/guide/introduction.md

-# Introduction to AMMF3-Core
+# Introduction to AuroraCore

-Welcome to AMMF3-Core (Advanced Multi-Modal Framework 3 Core), a high-performance, production-ready logging and file monitoring framework designed specifically for Android environments.
+Welcome to AuroraCore (Advanced Multi-Modal Framework 3 Core), a high-performance, production-ready logging and file monitoring framework designed specifically for Android environments.

-## 🎯 What is AMMF3-Core?
+## 🎯 What is AuroraCore?

-AMMF3-Core is a comprehensive C++ framework that provides two essential components for Android applications:
+AuroraCore is a comprehensive C++ framework that provides two essential components for Android applications:

 1. **High-Performance Logger** - A robust logging system with daemon mode support
 2. **Real-Time FileWatcher** - An efficient file system monitoring solution

-Built with performance and reliability in mind, AMMF3-Core is designed to handle the demanding requirements of modern Android applications while maintaining minimal resource overhead.
+Built with performance and reliability in mind, AuroraCore is designed to handle the demanding requirements of modern Android applications while maintaining minimal resource overhead.

 ## 🌟 Key Features